Address

 Anita will give you a keyring with two keys.
 The first one opens the main door (facing North) while the second key opens the kitchen door (facing North as well).
 Additionally, there are two additional keys for the French doors facing west and providing direct access to the

-hanging from the curtain’s tie back hooks on either side of each door.
+swimming pool.
+These keys are always hanging from the curtain’s tie back hooks on either side of each door.
 Please make sure they are still there after you leave.

 Access to the East terrace from the dining room is operated with an internal latch (no key needed).
 Please do make sure that the doors facing East and West are properly secured particularly on windy or rainy days, as otherwise these doors can be blown open by the wind and water would flood the house causing damage.